 Ms. Montero obtained her B.S. in Music from the College of Staten Island, where she studied viola, violin and chamber ensemble with Dr. Olivier Fluchaire.
 Upon graduating, she was a recipient of a CSI Foundation Award for Outstanding Achievement in Music Performance.
 She attended Hunter College for graduate work in Music Education.
 Carmen Montero is also an alumna of the Staten Island Conservatory of Music.

-She continues to perform in the tri-state area.
+She continues to perform in the tri-state area, and due to her extensive qualifications teaches piano and other instruments.

 Anthony’s musical career began at the early age of eight, and he went on to study at Mannes Conservatory, The Manhattan School of Music, Juilliard, and the University of Miami.
 His musical education included studying with Robert Rozeck, Glenn Dicterow, Joseph Fuchs, William Lincer, Norman Fisher, Yuri Vodovoz and David Dei.
 Anthony’s experience and expertise cover a wide array of musical styles, and his studio recordings reflect this; performing Brahms Piano Trio B Major, working with Illia Kuryaki and The Valdermans, and Ricky Martin.